-There are two categories of problems:
+There are only two categories of problems in the world:

-Problems you can do something about.
+- There are problems you can do something about.

-Problems you can not do anything about.
+- There are problems you can not do anything about.1

 If you can do something about the problem, then there is no need to be anxious about it.
 You know that you can exert some degree of influence on the outcome.
 What you actually need to do is sit down and make a list of the actions you need to do in order to achieve the result you desire, or at least do whatever is in your power to move the needle a little closer in the right direction.
 And then you just need to do those things.
 There’s no point in stressing out over this.
 Your ‘problem’ is not really a problem at all: it is just a process you need to sort out, execute, and perhaps reiterate.